-Contributions of support come in many forms, whether it’s being a voice for our cause, helping us spread the word or assisting behind the scenes.
-We are so grateful to all the wonderful volunteers who generously give their time to helping us support the women who need it.
+Contributions of support come in many forms, whether it’s taking part in the day to day running of our organisation, being a voice for our cause, helping us spread the word or assisting behind the scenes.

 Katie Luelf, Hospital Liaison

 Katie trained as a nurse and spent six years working in the NICU, which she adored.
 She then moved on to medical sales, specialising in neonatal ventilators, which enabled her to remain working with her precious neonates.

 My husband and I embarked on the struggle of our lives to have children.
 Many rounds of IVF, many miscarriages and many tears, but we were eventually blessed with four beautiful children.
 I will never forget the pain and angst of a miscarriage.
 I have so much to give as a mother, nurse and medical sales representative.
 Sam and Gabbi have started an amazing charity and I am both proud and honoured to be a part of it and I’m looking forward to watching it grow.

 Jane is a Senior Hospital Scientist in the Department of Clinical Pharmacology and Toxicology, St Vincent’s Hospital, Sydney.
 She is also a conjoint senior lecturer of the St Vincent’s Clinical School, UNSW Sydney.
 Outside the lab, she has been involved in the set-up and running of programs to extend research into the community, from pre-school science classes to School Outreach programs.

 Being involved with Pink Elephants gives me a way to help Gabbi and Sam expand their network, but also enables me to quietly support friends who have suffered through infertility or pregnancy loss.